-The continued suspension of one of the Municipality's two traffic officers due to a Hawks investigation places an immense burden on traffic law enforcement.
-After more than a year, the investigation and subsequent disciplinary hearing are still ongoing.
+One of the traffic officers is on sick leave until December 2019, this put the unit under enormous pressure.
 The traffic income is thus only a third of the budgeted amount.
 Interventions for collection will include the serving of summonses and road blocks.
-The Municipality also applied for permission to undertake law enforcement in the road works area on the N1, within their municipal jurisdiction as the area surrounding Prince Albert Road and Leeu Gamka have a high fatality percentage as once again illustrated during December 2017.
+The Municipality also applied for permission to undertake law enforcement in the road works area on the N1, within their municipal jurisdiction as the area surrounding Prince Albert Road and Leeu Gamka have a high fatality percentage as once again illustrated during December 2018.

-Prince Albert Municipality drafted their financial statements for the 2016/17 financial year in-house in collaboration with external consultants and obtained a clean audit report.
+Prince Albert Municipality drafted their financial statements for the 2017/18 financial year in-house in collaboration with external consultants and obtained an unqualified audit opinion with matters.

 Council will continuously strive to fill the critical positions identified on the organogram to ensure continuous, equitable and sustainable service delivery.
+The organogram was last reviewed in November 2018 and council will review it annually to ensure that services is addressed accordingly with the needs of the community.
+Below is a reflection of the current organogram: